-Thorneycroft Solicitors, based in Macclesfield, Cheshire, has a Private Client team of solicitors who specialise in advising on and providing Lasting Powers of Attorney.
+Thorneycroft Solicitors, based in Macclesfield, Buxton and Holmes Chapel have an expert team of Wills, Trust and Probate solicitors who specialise in advising on and providing Lasting Powers of Attorney.
 We provide our clients with a sensitive and sympathetic service and will guide you through the process from start to finish.
+Our team is led by a member of STEP (Society of Trust and Estate Practitioners) who can act as a professional Attorney if required.

-A Lasting Power of Attorney is a legal mechanism by which you can appoint another person to make decisions for you should you become incapable for any reason.
-This gives you, your family and loved ones the peace of mind that all matters will be dealt with in your best interests by someone who you know and trust should anything unfortunate happen to you.
+A Lasting Power of Attorney is a legal document by which you can appoint another person to make decisions for you, should you become incapable for any reason.
+This gives you, your family and loved ones the peace of mind that all matters will be dealt with in your best interests, by someone who you know and trust should anything unfortunate happen to you.

 There are two types of Lasting Power of Attorney (LPA):

-With a Health and Welfare Lasting Power of Attorney you can choose in advance who will be authorised to make decisions on your behalf relating to your welfare and health in the event of you losing the capacity to make decisions.
-Control over your affairs would only pass to the person that you have nominated as your attorney at such a time when you are medically certified as losing mental and/or physical capacity.
-Health and Welfare Lasting Powers of Attorney are often used where decisions regarding consent to medical treatment and decisions about residential care are involved.
+With a Health and Welfare LPA you can choose in advance who will be authorised to make decisions on your behalf, relating to your health and welfare in the event of you losing the capacity to make decisions.
+Control over your affairs would only pass to the person that you have nominated as your attorney at such a time when you have lost mental capacity.
+Health and Welfare LPA’s are often required when decisions are needed to consent to medical treatment and to organise residential care.

-It is worth taking the time now to discuss what options are available to you so that you may have peace of mind and reassurance that your affairs will be well looked after should anything happen to you.
-If you would like to know more, or would like to book an initial consultation simply contact our Lasting Power of Attorney solicitors.
+It is worth taking the time now to discuss what options are available to you to give you peace of mind and reassurance that your affairs will be well looked after should anything happen to you.
+If you would like to know more, or would like to book an initial FREE consultation simply contact our expert LPA solicitors.
 We are happy to arrange to visit you at home.